juancc/MLcommon/README.md

 ## AbcModel methods

-Implement required methods and set a dict of the default model parameters (INtended for the user to modify the model behaviour) in a variable **_defaults**.
+Implement required methods and set a dict of the default model parameters (Intended for the user to modify the model behaviour) in a variable **_defaults**.

 All the keywords parameters are loaded as instance variables and also stored in _defaults variable